 Zoë Svendsen was an Artist-in-Residence in Department III in 2014.
 She pursues practice-led research as a Lecturer in Drama and Performance in the English Faculty at the University of Cambridge.
 Her practice-as-research projects focus on questions of dramaturgy and attention, with particular focus on the idea of "rehearsal" as a conceptual mode of imaginative engagement on the part of audiences when experiencing performance.
 Her project, “World Factory,” in collaboration with artist Simon Daw and others, explores consumer capitalism as seen through the lens of the history and politics of the global textile industry, particularly in relation to China.

 Berlin-based artist Katrin von Lehmann was a guest at the Max Planck Research Group “Twentieth-century Histories of Knowledge About Human Variation.”
-During her stay, she worked on the exhibition project “Looking at Diversity,” which reflected on the process of making diversity visible in science, which took place at the MPIWG in the summer of 2013.
-It also culminated in a Virtual Exhibition “Looking at Diversity.”
+During her stay, she worked on the project “Looking at Diversity,” which reflected on the process of making diversity visible in science, in the summer of 2013.
+It also culminated in a Virtual Exhibition, “Looking at Diversity.”